qmk/qmk_firmware/keyboards/deltasplit75/readme.md

 For more information on customizing keymaps, take a look at the primary documentation for [Customizing Your Keymap](/readme.md##customizing-your-keymap) in the main readme.md.

 ### DeltaSplit75 V2
-The PCBs available in groupbuy are all v2, if you've bought one of my prototype PCBs (it says DeltaSplit65 on the silkscreen instead of 75), use the code make ProtoSplit-ProtoSplit instead
+The PCBs available in groupbuy are all v2, if you've bought one of my prototype PCBs (it says DeltaSplit65 on the silkscreen instead of 75), use the code make protosplit instead

 Features
 --------